Thinking of Day Trading? Know the Risks.

 By Lori Schock, Director of the SEC’s Office of Investor Education and Advocacy

 Day trading involves actively buying and selling securities within the same day, trying to capitalize on short-term changes in price.
-Those involved in day trading often borrow or leverage capital each day in order to purchase additional assets−but it also substantially increases your risk.
+Those involved in day trading often borrow or leverage capital each day in order to purchase additional assets−but it also increases your risk.
 This sophisticated level of investing requires meticulous market and news monitoring, is fast moving, and involves a large amount of speculation.
 Professional day traders are typically very experienced and have a deep understanding of the markets, products, strategies, and the risks.
-Before engaging in any type of day trading it’s crucial to understand the considerable risks involved.
+Before engaging in any type of day trading it’s crucial to understand the risks involved.

 You Can Lose Everything and More…